-If the position you are using has a head restraint and you are using a dual tether, route the tether under the head restraint and in between the head restraint posts.
+If the position you are using has a head restraint and you are using a single tether, route the tether under the head restraint and in between the head restraint posts.

-If the position you are using has an adjustable head restraint and you are using a single tether, route the tether under the head restraint and in between the head restraint posts.
+If the position you are using has a head restraint and you are using dual tether, route the tether under the head restraint and in between the head restraint posts.